Kwadz/poker-hand-evaluator/README.md

     make test

-The file containing all the hand possibilities is big, therefore the test `testEvaluateAllHands` is long.

 ## Credits
 The evaluator implements Kevin Suffecool's 5-card hand evaluator, with the perfect hash optimization by Paul Senzee.